CopyCode

 Change the visibility per element

-Turn it off
+Turn the button off

 <code>